 Completion or non-completion of the inspection condition

-Following the inspection, the report is sent to the broker.
+Following the inspection, within a 24 to 48 hours delay, the report is sent to the broker.
 Once this report is received and analysed, the buyer can declare himself satisfied and no change will be made to the promise to purchase.
 The transaction is ongoing.

 If the buyer is not satisfied, there are options available to him.
 However, the promise to purchase is a contract that binds the two parties involved.
 The reasons for modifying an offer must be valid.
 So there has to be elements that came out of the inspection report that are problematic, which means that they represent a risk or additional costs associated with the property.
 These so-called “problems” may also not have been mentioned in the seller’s declaration form.
 At this point,the buyer may then negotiate the price or withdraw from the offer to purchase.

 Following this decision, a notice and a copy of the inspection report must be sent to the seller in order to formalize the cancellation of the promise to purchase.

 The steps to acquire or sell a property are numerous and sometimes difficult.
 Be accompanied by one of our brokers to receive the necessary expertise at every step of the process of buying or selling your property.